 When you press the bar up, it should move in a straight vertical line.
 In order for it to do just that, you will need to move your head back and forth a bit as the bar passes in front of it.
 Keep your core engaged all the way through the motion and don't arch your back, that will lead to lower back pain (and injuries in general).

-If you are in the gym, it helps doing some reps with only the barbell and watching your form in the mirror.
+If you are in the gym, it helps to do some reps with only the barbell and watch your form in the mirror.
 There is no shame in trying to perfect your form and you definitely won't impress anyone performing exercises with a bad form and injuring yourself.

 Standing barbell overhead press: variations and alternatives